 In Australia some good choices are common boats, some types that may be common in your area are

 Two person boats – 420, Heron, Mirror (unless you and your crew are heavy adults), Flying 11 for teens (NSW).
-Taser which is raced by two adults (a bit more expensive about $2500 is the sweet point).
+Taser/NS14 which is raced by two adults (a bit more expensive about $2500 is the sweet point).
+For trapeze boats with spinnakers – Cherub, 29er

-( * The laser is very robust and very simple, but it can be hard for one person to sail in strong winds until you get used to it.
+( * The laser now called the ILCA is very robust and very simple, but it can be hard for one person to sail in strong winds until you get used to it.
 With all boats it is important to choose weather conditions that you know you can handle OK.
 One advantage of the Laser is that there are a lot of cheap ones around and there is not a lot that can go wrong with them apart from worn out sails or lost gear.
-Gear for Lasers is very expensive because you can only buy it from one company – so make sure the boat is in good condition and all there.)
+Gear for Lasers is very expensive because you can only buy it from one company – so make sure the boat is in good condition and all there.
+You can buy after market “Club/Training equipment but while a local club probably won’t mind it is not legal for racing at state or national level)

 Test Sail and learning